watsona4/scipy2016/SciPy2016TripReport.md

 > The project is developed at the National Synchrotron Light Source
 > II&mdash;a Department of Energy X-ray user facility.
 The X-ray beam
 > is used by internal scientific staff and external visitors from
 > academia and industry.
-These users employ bluesky in a broad range
+These users employ Bluesky in a broad range
 > of experiments, ranging from well-defined, established techniques to
 > ad hoc, improvised experiments.
 >